 Customer-based pricing is the third type of pricing strategy.
 It occurs when you perform market research, ask customers directly, or speak with them in focus groups about how much they are willing to spend for your product, as the customer will ultimately be the one to make the purchase.

 According to an intriguing study conducted a few years ago among marketing professionals, most businesses utilise cost-based pricing, with competition-based pricing coming in second.
-Of course, you can employ multiple pricing strategies for various products, and this is entirely up to you.
-However, you should take into consideration that both internal business considerations and external environmental influences impact pricing decisions.
+Of course, you can employ multiple pricing strategies for various products, which is entirely up to you.
+However, you should consider that both internal business considerations and external environmental influences impact pricing decisions.

-• Penetration Pricing: Setting a lower introductory price to gain market share, often followed by price increases later.
+Penetration Pricing: Setting lower initial prices to gain market share, often followed by gradual increases once customer loyalty is established.

 Internal Business Considerations